chen-yuxuan/MTB/README.md

 - [License](#license)

 ## Introduction
 Previous work in **relation classification** (RC) shows great efforts to extract good relation representations.
-Inspired by the huge success of Transformers in NLP tasks, *Baldini Soares et al.* observes that Transformers (such as BERT) are good relation embedders, and further studies which embeddingstrategy out of the 6 variants can yield the best performance.
+Inspired by the huge success of Transformers in NLP tasks, *Baldini Soares et al.* observes that Transformers (such as BERT) are good relation embedders, and further studies which embedding strategy out of the 6 variants can yield the best performance.

-This repository is for reproducing the results of **BERT_EM** from their paper: [Matching the Blanks: Distributional Similarity for Relation Learning](https://arxiv.org/abs/1906.03158).
+This repository is for reproducing the results of **BERT<sub>EM</sub>** from their paper: [Matching the Blanks: Distributional Similarity for Relation Learning](https://arxiv.org/abs/1906.03158).

 ## 🔭&nbsp; Overview
 |**Path**|**Description**|